 Temporal Statistical Analysis: Temporal firing stability

 In order to quantify the temporal stability of our dissociated neuron networks during data acquisitions, we propose to divide every recording into 5-minute time windows and calculate the network spike statistics (firing parameters) across and within time bins.
 This stability will be then considered as a natural characteristic of the network during a specific experimental session and it will be used as a baseline measure of variability.
 Specifically, to test whether stimulation has an effect on spontaneous activity, we will measure a series of firing paramters, such as the number of bursts, the array-wide spike detection rate (ASDR) and spike rate.
-Such parametrs will be computed with respect to recordings immediately before the stimulation sequence (Nbase), as well as in the recordings after stimulation (Npost).
+Such parameters will be computed with respect to recordings immediately before the stimulation sequence (Nbase), as well as in the recordings after stimulation (Npost).
 Next, we will divide these 30-min long spontaneous recording sessions in 5-minute bins.
-Then we will measure bursts, ASDR and firing rate within these time windows, for both pre and post stimulation recording sessions, (Nctrl).
-Then, we will compute the absolute value of the change induced by the stimulation sequence, ΔNind = |Npost - Nbase|, as well as the spontaneous change in consecutive time bins (within the same recording session), i.e., the change attributable to drift, ΔNspont = |Nbase - Nctrl|.
+Then we will measure bursts, ASDR and firing rate within these time windows, for both pre- and post-stimulation recording sessions, (Nctrl).
+We will compute the absolute value of the change induced by the stimulation sequence, ΔNind = |Npost - Nbase|, as well as the spontaneous change in consecutive time bins (within the same recording session), i.e., the change attributable to drift, ΔNspont = |Nbase - Nctrl|.

 For the purpose of comparing results between cultures with widely varying firing parameters, we will normalize the changes by the previously computed baseline parameters Nbase, and will calculate the averages of |ΔNind|/Nbase and |ΔNspont|/Nbase across all experiments with a given stimulation protocol.
 This will help us reveal the detected changes not statistically significantly larger than spontaneous changes.